code42/ffs-tools/README.md

   --password PASSWORD   Local user password
   --sts_url STS_URL     STS URL for retrieving authentication token, defaults
                         to sts-east
-  --base_url BASE_URL   API URL for search, defaults to authority-east-lb --search_type {md5,sha256,filename,filepath,hostname,raw}
+  --base_url BASE_URL   API URL for search, defaults to forensicsearch-east --search_type {md5,sha256,filename,filepath,hostname,raw}
                         Type of attribute to search for.
 A raw search will take a JSON string as a value and use that as the